lab-cosmo/librascal/docs/source/dev_guide/how_to_add_representation.rst

 Write a Calculator for a representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO(felix) check if this part was correctly updated

 A calculator of a representation is an object that builds a representation of the atomic structure contained in *a* structure manager.
 This class:

 - inherits publicly from :cpp:class:`CalculatorBase <rascal::CalculatorBase>` to follow its interface and use some of the common utilies shared by such class.